I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 Rubicon (Ruby for short)

 Odysseus inclines his head.
 "True.
 But fame is a strange thing.
 Some men gain glory after they die, while others fade.
 What is admired in one generation is abhorred in another."
 He spread his broad hands.
 "We cannot say who will survive the holocaust of memory.
 Who knows?"
 He smiles.
 "Perhaps one day even I will be famous.
 Perhaps more famous than you."

 The training is nothing!
 The will is everything!
 The will to act.

 Even The Best Heroes Can Die

-You should always try to make your heroes with vulnerabilities.
-If a villain can defeat (or even kill) your hero, it makes them seem more realistic to your audience.
+You should always try to make your heroes with some vulnerabilities.
+If a villain can defeat (or even kill) your hero, it makes them seem far more realistic to your audience.
 One reason why I never got into Superman that much was because he couldn't be killed.
 If there's no risk to your character, the story can often be very dull.
 Remember that conflict equals story, and if your character has no weaknesses (either physical or mental), then they will be very little conflict.